GiellaLT provides rule-based language technology aimed at minority and indigenous languages

 Then return here.

-alias lgtech = "pushd /mnt/c/Users/YourUserName/Documents/lgtech"
+alias windoc = "pushd /mnt/c/Users/YourWindowsUserName/Documents/"

-Then writing lgtech
+Then writing windoc

 Then follow the instructions for Linux to get the things you need for participating in the development of language technology tools.
 Rembember that if you only want to use the tools, you may stop here and instead just download the analysers, see the page on linguistic analysis